umatrangolo/nio-notes/NOTES.md

 Acceptor waits for incoming connections and passes the resulting client socket to a Dispatcher that will register it on a Selector.
-As soon something comes out from this socket the incoming data is extracted and passed to a pool to Handlers (provided by the user) that will perform the needed business logic to emit a correct response.
+As soon something comes out from this socket the incoming data is extracted and passed to a pool of Handlers (provided by the user) that will perform the needed business logic to emit a correct response.

 The most famous NIO framework is Netty and this is its workflow: